 RALPH MARTIN (President) is the founder of the Organic Agriculture

-Centre of Canada and is a Professor and former Loblaw Chair in Sustainable Food Production at University of Guelph.
+Centre of Canada and is a retired Professor and former Loblaw Chair in Sustainable Food Production at University of Guelph.
 He has also been trained in peacemaking circles by Kay Pranis.